Projection Projects

 Camera and Technical:

-The time I’ve been lucky to have working alongside television programme production whilst covering major winter sports events across Europe, extended experience, seamlessly integrating with the production team covering each event.
-Opportunity which brought together technical abilities, personal skills and a dynamic approach with a positioning to bring new perspectives and picture acquisition in a fast paced live environment, my content also reaching across television networks worldwide
+The time I’ve been lucky to have opportunity, gaining exceptional experience working alongside television programme production whilst covering major winter sports events across Europe, seamlessly integrating with the production team covering each event.
+Opportunity which brought together technical abilities, independently managing Camera, Sound and Lighting in a broadcast setting.
+Personal skills and a dynamic approach with a positioning to bring new perspectives and picture acquisition in a fast paced live environment, capturing unique moments, my content also reaching across television networks worldwide.
+Staying ahead and up to speed with camera technology across production has always helped maintain pre-defined standards and to delivering outcomes above expectation

 Adaptable: